nomocas/babelute/manual/theory.md

 > [Why Fact-Based Modeling?](http://dataconstellation.com/ActiveFacts/why.html)

 I recommend to (quick) read : https://fr.slideshare.net/marcoewobben/fact-oriented-modeling-in-10-steps

 As Babelute first aim is to catch pure information in DSL's sentences, without knowing all sort of things that will be applied/extracted from those sentences, Babelute is mainly suited to handle Descriptive DSL, and Fact Oriented DSL is a good ideal to have in mind when developing such languages.
+Even if descriptive doesn't mean necessary Fact Based, is often a point of view :

 But there is other possible orientations : Behavioural or Structural.

 And Babelute is open...
 You could of course imagine plenty of DSL of any types - and even a mix of them in the same language.

-As long as your DSL(s) is(are) interpretable/translatable easily : you're free.
+As long as your DSL(s) is(are) interpretable/translatable easily (for us as for computers ;) : you're free.

 Whatever you do, keep in mind that pure behavioural DSL are often closy linked to technologies and so to the output's context.
 And so should be better used in pragmatics implementations, which means out of babelute's scope.

 If you need to implement pure Behavioural DSL, take a look to [DoThat](https://github.com/nomocas/dothat) - as example or for usage - wich is a Promise Based Facade DSL tool.